-Monitoring data from the inclinometer BB02 (A2) has illustrated very little or no ground movement occurring within the vicinity of this borehole.
-A deviation of 15mm is indicated at near surface from the latest inclinometer readings of June 2011.
+Previous monitoring data, up to December 2011, from the inclinometer BB02 (A2) has illustrated very little ground movement occurring within the vicinity of this borehole.
+A deviation of 15mm was indicated at near surface from a comparison of readings between December 2010 and June 2011.
+This had increased by 5 mm to 20 mm by comparing inclinometer readings of June with those of December 2011.
 These readings are probably more likely to be due to temperature variations and the use of two different probes for recording the sets readings rather than an indication of ground movements.
-To-date the monitoring data indicates that no ground movements have taken place within the location of inclinometer A2.
+Up to December 2011 the monitoring data has indicated that no ground movements have taken place within the location of inclinometer BB02.
+Future readings from BB02 and the repaired inclinometer in BB01 may provide further data on ground movements at this site.

-The single inclinometer offers very limited coverage of the site of Filey Flat Cliffs and there is the distinct possibility of undetected ground movements occurring elsewhere at this site.
+The single inclinometer offers very limited coverage at Filey Flat Cliffs and there is the distinct possibility of undetected ground movements occurring elsewhere at this site.
 Previous interpretative reports (provided by SBC) have drawn attention to the fact that there is a lack of valid geotechnical data retrieved from this area with which to build a meaningful geotechnical model and to also carry out slope stability analyses.
+It is understood from SBC that additional instrumentation has been installed at this site and also the inclinometer BB01 has been repaired and upgraded to provide readings remotely.